roleoroleo/sonoff-hack/README.md

 This firmware contains the following features.

 - FEATURES
-  - ONVIF server (with support for h264 stream, snapshot, ptz, presets and WS-Discovery) - standardized interfaces for IP cameras.
+  - ONVIF server (with support for h264 stream, snapshot, ptz, presets, events and WS-Discovery) - standardized interfaces for IP cameras.
   - Snapshot service - allows to get a jpg (1920x1080) with a web request.
     - http://IP-CAM:8080/cgi-bin/snapshot.sh
   - MQTT - Motion detection through mqtt protocol.